immersive-web/webxr-ar-module/explainer.md

 Given the marketing of early VR hardware to gamers, one may naturally assume that this API will primarily be used for development of games.
 While that’s certainly something we expect to see given the history of the WebGL API, which is tightly related, we’ll probably see far more “long tail”-style content than large-scale games.
 Broadly, VR content on the web will likely cover areas that do not cleanly fit into the app-store models being used as the primary distribution methods by all the major VR hardware providers, or where the content itself is not permitted by the store guidelines.
 Some high level examples are:

 ### Video
-360° and 3D video are areas of immense interest (for example, see [ABC’s 360° video coverage of the upcoming US election](http://abcnews.go.com/US/fullpage/abc-news-vr-virtual-reality-news-stories-33768357)), and the web has proven massively effective at distributing video in the past.
+360° and 3D video are areas of immense interest (for example, see [ABC’s 360° video coverage](http://abcnews.go.com/US/fullpage/abc-news-vr-virtual-reality-news-stories-33768357)), and the web has proven massively effective at distributing video in the past.
 A VR-enabled video player would, upon detecting the presence of VR hardware, show a “View in VR” button, similar to the “Fullscreen” buttons present in today’s video players.
 When the user clicks that button, a video would render in the headset and respond to natural head movement.
 Traditional 2D video could also be presented in the headset as though the user is sitting in front of a theater-sized screen, providing a more immersive experience.

 ### Object/data visualization
 Sites can provide easy 3D visualizations through WebVR, often as a progressive improvement to their more traditional rendering.
 Viewing 3D models (e.g., [SketchFab](https://sketchfab.com/)), architectural previsualizations, medical imaging, mapping, and [basic data visualization](http://graphics.wsj.com/3d-nasdaq/) can all be more impactful, easier to understand, and convey an accurate sense of scale in VR.
 For those use cases, few users would justify installing a native app, especially when web content is simply a link or a click away.